After-Shock/Cloudbox-wiki/Customizing-Plex-Libraries.md

 1. Change `"/mnt/local/Media/Movies": 1` to `"/mnt/local/Media/Movies": 2`.

-   1. This will tell UnionFS Cleaner to not delete the folders immediately under `/mnt/local/Media/Movies` during cleanup.
+   1. This will tell UnionFS Cleaner to not remove empty folders directly under `/mnt/local/Media/Movies` during cleanup.

    1. Make sure there is a comma (`,`) at the end of all `"path": #` lines - all except the last one (see example below).